 2. You are being scented!

 On each of your cat’s paws are glands that release pheromones.
 Cats use these to mark their territory.
-When your cat taps your face with its paws it could be staking a claim on you by marking you with its personal scent.
+When your cat taps your face or any other part of your body with its paw, it could be staking a claim on you by marking you with its personal scent.

 This is a sign of great trust so you should feel honored.
 Any other household cats will smell that you belong to the cat who just pawed your face.